silviot/EisBuk/README.md

 Head your browser to http://localhost:3000/debug and click the "Create admin test users" button.

+## Create new React components

+We use [PLOP](https://plopjs.com/) to scaffold components.
+For easy access, install plop globally:

+    npm install -g plop

+Then `cd` into `eisbuk-admin` directory and create new component(s) with (guess what):

+    plop

 ## Deploying

 make sure you have the firebase client installed: